Build your Software Catalog

 The Software Catalog: foundation of the Internal Developer Portal

-An internal developer portal organizes that data.
+An internal developer portal organizes information about your organisation's Tech Stack.
 So you can quickly train new developers.
-So they can find important application building or modification documentation.
+So they can find important documentation, apply the organisation's standards and policies when creating or enhancing applications.

 Gartner predicts that by 2026, 75% of organisations with platform engineering teams will provide internal developer portals to improve developer experience and accelerate product innovation.